78th EWA National Seminar

 Misinformation and disinformation can lead to misunderstandings and significant harm, derailing evidence-based policy efforts and threatening public trust.
 Hear from experts about how to identify and address misinformation and disinformation as well as how they’ve navigated situations when faced with public outcry based on half-truths, alternative facts and outright lies.

-After lunch, awards will be given out for the Ronald Moskowitz Prize for Outstanding Beat Reporting and the Fred M. Hechinger Grand Prize for Distinguished Education Reporting.
+After lunch, awards will be given out for the Ronald D. Moskowitz Prize for Outstanding Beat Reporting and the Fred M. Hechinger Grand Prize for Distinguished Education Reporting.

 More than ever before, religion is playing a stronger role in public schools in several states.
 Some states have passed laws to allow – or even mandate – the posting of the 10 Commandments.
 Others are permitting “Bible-infused” curricula.
 The U.S. Supreme Court is considering a lawsuit to allow a religious charter school.
 What actions step over the legal line, and how should reporters cover this trend?